 Purchasing your kit is simple and straightforward.
 The kit can be ordered easily online; however, a basic Ancestry DNA account (free to set up) will need to be set up so that you can receive your results.

-Ancestry DNA: Price
+Ancestry DNA review: Price

 - Price is reasonable for DNA testing